Wael1122/waa/Installation.md

 You can install `app-misc/neofetch` from Gentoo/Funtoo's official repositories.

 To install the git version of neofetch, use `=app-misc/neofetch-9999` instead.

+## GoboLinux

+Install it with the official recipe.

+- `sudo Compile neofetch`

 ## iOS